OpenCyphal-Garage/libcyphal/docs/design/readme.md

 class Client final : public ClientBase
 {
 public:
+    using Error = std::variant<AnonymousError,
+                               MemoryError,
+                               CapacityError,
+                               PlatformError,
+                               TooManyPendingRequestsError,
+                               nunavut::support::Error>;

-    /// Sends the request and returns its transfer-ID.
+    /// Sends the request and returns a promise that will be materialized when the response is successfully received.
-    /// The transfer-ID value can then be used to check if a response has arrived.
-    [[nodiscard]] std::expected<TransferID, Error> request(const Service::Request& req);
+    [[nodiscard]] std::expected<PromisedResponse<Service>, Error> request(const Service::Request& req);

-    /// Check if a response with the specified transfer-ID has arrived.
-    [[nodiscard]] std::optional<std::tuple<Service::Response, ServiceTransferMetadata>>
-    popResponse(const TransferID tid) noexcept;
 };
 ```

 The hidden `ClientImpl` instance is created per pair of (service-ID, server node-ID), and it owns an instance of `IRequestTxSession` and `IResponseRxSession` for sending and receiving RPC requests and responses, respectively.
-Instances of `ClientImpl` can store up to a fixed number of pending requests; initially, the number may be set to 100 (the alternative is to use heap-allocated dynamic storage but this option is not considered appropriate).
-Calling `request` causes the impl to send the request; upon successful transmission, a new pending response entry is allocated.
-Calling `popResponse` causes a search for the matching response entry to be conducted; if found, the payload is deserialized, entry is removed, and the resulting response object is returned back to the user along with its metadata.
+Instances of `ClientImpl` store an AVL tree of all instances of `PromisedResponseBase`; these types are made movable such that the tree is updated transparently to the user when its items are moved.
+Calling `request` causes the impl object to send the request; upon successful transmission, a new pending response entry is registered.
+The `IRunnable::run` interface polls the underlying Rx session for transfers; upon successful reception of a transfer, it locates the matching entry in the `PromisedResponseBase` tree, and if one is found, the transfer is moved there.
+Once a promise is materialized, it will be waiting for the user to check it.

 ### RPC-server